Somewhere at the Bottom of the River Between Vega and Altair: Release

-"Said the King of the River" was posted on the band's Myspace on October 9, 2008.
+"Said the King to the River" was posted on the band's Myspace on October 9, 2008.
 The album was made available for streaming in November 2008, and released a day later through No Sleep records, a record label to which La Dispute had only signed a few months prior.
 To promote the release of the album, the band played three release shows in their home state of Michigan: November 8 at Skelletones, November 14 at the UAW Retirees Hall in Traverse City, and November 22 at the Howell Opera House in Howell.
 They played a handful of Midwestern shows to close out 2008.
 They opened 2009 with a two-month US tour.
 In July 2009, they toured Australia with To the North as the main support act, while various local bands opened each date.
 In September and October 2009, the band supported Thursday on their headlining US tour.
 In December 2009 and January 2010, the band went on a US tour with Native.
 In April and May 2010, they supported Alexisonfire on their cross-country US tour, and then appeared at Bled Fest.